 The appeals court also found no error in the family court’s use of the child support guidelines effective July 2015, the inclusion of Mother’s childcare expenses or not crediting Father for travel expenses.
 In Conclusion, the Arizona Court of Appeals found the record supported the family court’s decision and affirmed the trial court’s child support order, as well as Mother’s request for attorney’s fees.

 If you need information about including income from a second job in a child support calculation in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in child support cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in child support cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.